17 queer-owned restaurants in Toronto

 Glad Day Bookshop

-Drag Brunch at the world’s oldest queer bookstore is the spot in the village.
+Drag Brunch at the world’s oldest queer bookstore is THE spot in the village for entertainment and eggs.
 There are two seatings, Saturday's 11am and 2pm.

 Levant Pizza

 Owners Nader Qawasmi and Tamer Agha bring us yummmmmmy Sicilian-Levantine style pizza.
 Their flavour combinations and originality are next level.
 "Ezzo’s Pep with Harissa Honey Butter Drizzle, The Shawarma, Upside Down “Maqluba”…. what?!
 This Bloocour village pizza joint lets you mix and match pizza types and love experimenting with ingredients.
-They also have homemade hummus and kunafa worth trying.
+They also have homemade hummus and kunafa worth trying and offer halal pepperoni options.

 Levant website